-U.S. existing home sales hit more than 9-1/2-year high
+U.S. existing home sales race to more than 9-1/2-year high

 Mortgage rates closely track movements in U.S. Treasury yields.
 Since the Nov.
 8 presidential election, the fixed 30-year mortgage rate has increased nearly 40 basis points to average 3.94 percent, according to data from mortgage finance firm Freddie Mac.

-Both economists and the Realtor group, however, believe the impact on home sales would be modest provided the labor market continues to strengthen.
+But the higher borrowing costs could encourage potential buyers to rush into the market in anticipation of further increases in interest rates.
 The NAR is forecasting existing home sales increasing to about 5.46 million units next year.

+"Rising rates tend to get the attention of fence sitters, who actually have to now start making decisions," said Joel Naroff, chief economist at Naroff Economic Advisors in Holland, Pennsylvania.

+"Yes, some may not be able to get a mortgage, but prices will adjust, so I don't expect a significant dislocation in the housing market even if rates rise another one percentage point."
-Housing is being supported by improving household formation as the tightening labor market boosts employment prospects for young adults, as well as older Americans downsizing into smaller and cheaper homes.

-The dearth of homes for sale is keeping upward pressure on house prices, sidelining some first-time buyers.
+Housing is being supported by improving household formation as the tightening labor market boosts employment prospects for young adults.
+The dearth of homes for sale is keeping upward pressure on house prices.
 The median house price rose 6.0 percent from a year ago to $232,200 last month.

 The number of unsold homes on the market slipped 0.5 percent from September to 2.02 million units.
 Supply was down 4.3 percent from a year ago and had declined for 17 straight months on a year-on-year basis.